 COVID-19 is caused by a virus known as severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
 SARS-CoV-2 is part of a family of viruses known as coronaviruses.
 Some coronaviruses cause respiratory illnesses in humans.
 These include the common cold, severe acute respiratory syndrome (SARS), and Middle East respiratory syndrome (MERS).
 Like these other diseases, COVID-19 is a respiratory illness.

 But there is another end of the spectrum.
-A different Chinese study, which looked at over 44,000 people with confirmed COVID-19, found that 14% developed severe disease (defined as meeting certain breathing conditions), 5% developed critical disease (defined as having respiratory failure, organ failure, or shock), and 2.3% died (Wu, 2020).
+A study of over 44,000 people with confirmed COVID-19 found that 14% developed severe disease (meeting certain breathing conditions), 5% developed critical disease (having respiratory failure, organ failure, or shock), and 2.3% died (Wu, 2020).
 While the exact fatality rate of COVID-19 differs depending on a variety of factors, the point is: SARS-CoV-2 can cause such a range of disease that some are asymptomatic while others are dying.

 What are the symptoms of COVID-19?

-SARS-CoV-2 causes pneumonia in some patients.
-According to the Centers for Disease Control and Prevention (CDC), symptoms start showing up between 2–14 days after exposure (CDC, 2020b).
+According to the Centers for Disease Control and Prevention (CDC), symptoms start showing up between 2–14 days after exposure (CDC, 2021-b).
 One study found that the average time before symptoms show up is 5.1 days, with 97.5% of infected people experiencing symptoms within 11.5 days (Lauer, 2020).